 If you’re a bit more of a beer snob (like I am), we have good news for you.
 You can still enjoy great-tasting craft beer without packing on the pounds.
 Even more, hop-heavy, flavorful beers may even possess some unique health benefits.

 Like red wine, beer contains health-promoting polyphenols.
 For instance, xanthohumol, the most abundant flavonoid in hops, has been shown to possess powerful antioxidant and anti-inflammatory activity.
 What’s more, xanthohumol has been shown to stimulate the growth of beneficial gut bacteria and inhibit pathogen bacteria, exerting prebiotic-like effects.

 Beer Fun Fact: By no means is beer a nutrient powerhouse.
-However, it does provide amino acids, minerals (including calcium, iron, magnesium, phosphorus, potassium, sodium, zinc, copper, manganese, selenium, fluoride, and silicon), and vitamins (including B vitamins).
+However, healthy beers do provide amino acids, minerals (including calcium, iron, magnesium, phosphorus, potassium, sodium, zinc, copper, manganese, selenium, fluoride, and silicon), and vitamins (including B vitamins).

 In addition, hops also contain a compound called isohumulones, which give beer its bitter taste.
 Research has shown that isohumulones possess a variety of health benefits, including improving carbohydrate management, cholesterol metabolism, and blood pressure.
 In a randomized, controlled study published in the journal Clinical Nutrition, Japanese researchers found that fasting blood sugar and body weight significantly decreased in human volunteers after 12 weeks of supplementation with isohumulones.